tlsnotary/tlsn/crates/notary/server/README.md

 One can also provide a custom filtering logic by adding a `filter` field under `logging`, and use a value that follows the tracing crate's [filter directive syntax](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax).

 Logs can be printed in two formats.
 Compact and JSON.
 Compact is human-readable and is best suited for console.
 JSON is machine-readable and is used to send logs to log collection services.
 One can change log format by switching the `format` field under `logging`.
 Accepted values are `COMPACT` and `JSON`. `COMPACT` is used by default.

+### Concurrency
+One can limit the number of concurrent notarization requests from provers via `concurrency` in the config.
+This is to limit resource utilization and mitigate potential DoS attacks.

 ---
 ## Architecture